CalandraLeslie/Blog-API-Klient/README.md

 **The ability to update posts by clicking on the update button.
 After update then returns to the admin panel** (https://blog-api-assignment.up.railway.app/posts/)

+**Both the update and create areas have a multi select of tags by holding shift+left mouse click**

 **The HTML is stylized by bootstrap due to it's ability to have a more cohesive and better user friendly layout**

 **This application has comments on each file for easy tracking of how I was thinking in the process of coding**